 |Monthly||Security deposit amount is up to two times (2X) the estimated average monthly bill based on actual electricity usage|

 You'll receive interest for your security deposit, credited to your account on each bill.
 Interest income is reportable on your tax return to the Canada Revenue Agency.
 We'll send you a T5 at the end of February if the interest credited to your account is more than $50.

-The security deposit may be returned to you after 12 months of good payment history.
+The security deposit may be returned to you after two years of good payment history.

 Payment for the full amount of your bill is required within 21 days of the billing date.
 An outstanding balance after the due date may be subject to Late Payment Charges.
 This applies even if the amount owing is based on an estimated meter reading, for non-energy charges or for security deposits.